 This program is designed to complement Dietetic Internship outpatient rotations.
 The focus here is on the basic skills that are the foundation of quality nutrition counseling.
 This is a practical program that easily fits into the inevitable down time of rotations.
 It is all on-line and available immediately upon purchase.
 It is appropriate for interns who will be shadowing only as well as those who will be counseling actual patients.

 This program works best when preceptors follow along.
 Preceptors may apply for 4 CPE credits at no additional cost.
-If they choose to demonstrate practice of the skills they can apply for 8 credits ($15 processing fee.)

 - Engaging the Client (11-minute podcast & 5-minute case dialog video)

 - Open-ended questioning (6-minute podcast & 3-minute cse dialog audio)